 There are so many different Teapigs varieties – including some really exciting and unusual flavours, such as chilli chai, popcorn and coconut – that you may find it hard to choose.

 The , available online, allows you to select 12 mini packets of tea (each pack contains two tea temples) from the range, so you can discover which is your favourite flavour.

 teabags are plastic-free and filled with organic ingredients, with no use of pesticides.
 Clipper is the world's largest Fairtrade tea brand, supporting over 114,000 producers and their families to have access to education, medical care and help in old age.

 Clipper's organic Everday Fairtrade Tea is a delicious classic blend of black teas that's rich and full-bodied.
 They also produce a lovely Earl Grey variety, as well as a range of fruit and herbal infusions.
 Our favourite herbal blend is organic – it's fruity and refreshing and ideal for a mid-morning caffeine-free pick-me-up.

 make pyramid-shaped tea bags that contain no plastic.
 They're made from a natural corn starch and are fully biodegrade, so just pop them in your council food waste bin after use.

 Alongside classic Dorset breakfast and zesty Earl Grey blends are a range of fruit and herbal infusions that are inspired by the beautiful Dorset countryside.
-We love Dorset Tea's fruit infusion – the blend of rose petals and rhubarb is like drinking a cup full of summer.
+We love Dorset Tea's fruit infusion – inspired by the county's hedgerows, the blend of blackberry, rose hip, strawberry and raspberry is delicious and refreshing.